spectrocloud/librarium/docs/docs-content/profiles/app-profiles/modify-app-profiles/update-app-profile.md

 2. From the **User Menu**, select **Switch to App Mode**.

-3. Select **App Profiles** from the left **Main Menu**.

-4. Select the app profile you want to update.
+3. Click on **App Profiles** in the left **Main Menu**, and select the app profile you want to update.

-5. Make the desired changes.
+4. Make the desired changes.
 You can add or delete layers, change pack versions, change pack values, and more.

+5. Save your changes.

-6. Save your changes and apply the updates to your app.
-Review [Apply Updates to Apps](#apply-updates-to-apps) for guidance.
+To learn how to apply the changes to your apps, review [Apply Updates to Apps](#apply-updates-to-apps) for guidance.

 ### Validate